 - First, the pipes are checked and inspected to examine the extent of the damage to them.
 This was traditionally done with the help of closed circuit cameras, but now forced electron leak location (FELL) equipment is used to examine the damage more closely to design better solutions.

-- The next step involves cleaning of the blocked pipes, which is has multiple steps.
+- The next step involves cleaning the blocked pipes, which has multiple steps.
 Firstly it is cleaned using regular methods, and then any solid or large blockages are removed.
 Typically robotic cutters are employed.
-Lastly, a high pressure water jet is used to finish up cleaning and ensure a good surface on the pipe walls for the resin to set.
+Lastly, a high-pressure water jet is used to finish up cleaning and ensure a good surface on the pipe walls for the resin to set.